 pip install kafka

 Let us start creating our own Kafka Producer.
 We have to import KafkaProducer from kafka library.
-We also need to give broker list of our Kafka server to Producer so that it can connect to Kafka server.
+We also need to give broker list of our Kafka server to Producer so that it can connect to the Kafka server.
 We also need to provide a topic name to which we want to publish messages.
-That is the minimal configuration that we need to give to create Producer.
+That is the minimal configuration that we need to give to create a Producer.

 from kafka import KafkaProducer bootstrap_servers = ['localhost:9092'] topicName = 'myTopic' producer = KafkaProducer(bootstrap_servers = bootstrap_servers) producer = KafkaProducer()